 Application Deadline Ongoing.
 Use Form A for events before January 1, 2022.
 Use Form B for events on January 1 or after.
 Forms are in Grants Manager at the link.

 Fellowships are unconditional, non-matching grants made directly to individual artists.
 Awarded annually, these fellowships recognize the artistic creative excellence of the recipient’s work and enable the selected artists to devote more time and energy to creating their art and mastering their craft.
 Funding categories change each year.
-Up to nine fellowships of $4,000 may be awarded.
+Up to 18 fellowships of $5,000 may be awarded.
 Artists must be at least 21 years old and an Arkansas resident for at least one year at the time of application.
+Contact Artist Services Manager Scarlet Sims at (501) 324-9349 for details.

 The program funds established not-for-profit local arts agencies or single discipline organizations with a three-year budget average equal to or greater than $1 million.
 The program has two grants: General Operating Support and Arts in Education grants.